-If you have a search that is good for building on or that you need to create various forms of, use the 'Segment Options' menu at the top right of the screen.
-This menu will allow you to rename a segment, duplicate a segment so you don't have to start from scratch, or delete an old segment.
+Once you have saved a segment, you will then have access to the segment options bar.
+This menu bar will allow you to rename a segment, duplicate a segment so you don't have to start from scratch, or delete an old segment.
 You can also add the selected segment to your e-mail digest.

 Your segments will be saved to the left-hand toolbar in the FullStory window.
 Some convenient segments have already been created for you.
 Your custom segments will be added to the My Segments section.
 You can also view all custom searches created by your team under Team Segments.
 Use the "Find Segment" filter at the bottom of the segments list to quickly find you or your teammates saved searches.

 The FullStory team awaits your every question.Contact Us